-As part of the third annual Family Safety Week organised by RoSPA, 24|7 Home Rescue are providing household safety tips throughout the week to raise awareness of accidents in the home, specifically to children.
+As part of the third annual Family Safety Week organised by RoSPA, 24|7 Home Rescue is providing household safety tips throughout the week to raise awareness of accidents in the home, specifically among children.
 In this new post on the final day of Family Safety Week, we’ll explain how to prevent choking or suffocation at home.

 What are the main causes?

-Primarily there are three main causes for these types of injuries:
+Primarily, there are three main causes for these types of injuries:

-Suffocation in bed is relatively uncommon but around seven children under the age of five die in England each year due to entrapment in adult beds or being covered by another person’s body.
+Suffocation in bed is relatively uncommon, but around seven children under the age of five die in England each year due to entrapment in adult beds or being covered by another person’s body.

 Around six children under five die each year from either accidental hanging or strangulation.
 This is most commonly caused by becoming entangled in blind cords or crib bars.